Blocks

 Output blocks happen after an input block, these can do several things like call a script, or copy something to your clipboard.

-Most of the special attributes allow you to use a variable {value}
+Most of the special attributes allow you to use a variable {value} which will

 be replaced with the current value of the result being passed around.